aragon/lock-to-vote-plugin/TESTS.md

 │   │       └── It Should revert with InvalidPluginAddress
 │   └── Given The caller is the registered plugin
-│       ├── When Calling proposalCreated with a new proposal ID │       │   └── It Should add the proposal ID to knownProposalIds │       ├── Given A proposal ID is already known
+│       ├── When Calling proposalCreated with a new proposal ID │       │   ├── It Should add the proposal ID to knownProposalIds │       │   ├── It Should register the creator
+│       │   └── It activeProposalsCreatedBy() should increase for the creator │       ├── Given A proposal ID is already known
-│       │   ├── When Calling proposalCreated with that same ID │       │   │   └── It Should not change the set of known proposals
+│       │   ├── When Calling proposalCreated with that same ID │       │   │   ├── It Should not change the set of known proposals
+│       │   │   └── It activeProposalsCreatedBy() should remain the same for the creator
-│       │   └── When Calling proposalEnded with that proposal ID │       │       ├── It Should remove the proposal ID from knownProposalIds │       │       └── It Should emit a ProposalEnded event │       └── When Calling proposalEnded with a nonexistent proposal ID │           └── It Should do nothing
+│       │   └── When Calling proposalEnded with that proposal ID │       │       ├── It Should remove the proposal ID from knownProposalIds │       │       ├── It Should emit a ProposalEnded event │       │       └── It activeProposalsCreatedBy() should decrease for the creator │       └── When Calling proposalEnded with a nonexistent proposal ID │           └── It Should do nothing
 └── Given The contract is initialized